kdrag0n/protonaosp.kdrag0n.dev/docs/faq.md

 ### Is ProtonAOSP secure? {#how-secure}

-In general, ProtonAOSP has the same security as Google's stock OS, including signing with private keys and verified boot (AVB).
+In general, ProtonAOSP is just as secure as Google's stock OS, including signing with private keys and verified boot (AVB).
 You can optionally re-lock the bootloader after installing ProtonAOSP in order to use verified boot and benefit from improved physical security, as well as resistance against persistent attacks.

-ProtonAOSP is **not** a security-focused ROM.
+However, ProtonAOSP is **not** a security-focused ROM.
 It has some [minor security features](discover/features.md#privacy), but security is not its core focus.
 You may be better served by other ROMs if maximum security is important to you.

 ### Is the web installer bad for security? {#web-installer-security}